HCL-TECH-SOFTWARE/connections-automation/README.md

 The suggestion is to have them all downloaded in a single location, and for this you would need at least 50G of disk space.
 Run a small HTTP server just to be able to serve them, it can be as simple as a single Ruby one liner to open web server on specific port so that automation can connect and download it.

 #### Note: There is a known issue in IBM WebSphere 8.5.5 Fixpack 22 where retrieve from port using TLS v1.3 or v1.2 ciphers may not work.
 See [PH49497: RETRIEVE FROM PORT NOT HONORING SSL PROTOCOL](https://www.ibm.com/support/pages/apar/PH49497) for details.
 The problem is fixed in Fixpack 23.
 If Fixpack 22 is needed, contact HCL Connections support or IBM WebSphere support for the iFix 8.5.5.22-WS-WAS-IFPH49497.zip and put it in the was855FP22 directory as the example below.
 This is the example data folder structure we are following at HCL.
-Please refer to FlexNet when verifying the size and timestamps of the packages.
+Please refer to My HCLSoftware when verifying the size and timestamps of the packages.

 ```
 [root@c7lb1 packages]# ls -la *